 All requests for media equipment or assistance during usual Classroom Technologies Department hours, Monday through Friday, must be made at least 24 hours in advance via the web request form.
 All requests for equipment or assistance during Classroom Technologies Support Department hours on Saturday must be made at least 48 hours in advance.
-All requests for any equipment or assistance outside of media department hours (including Sundays and holidays) must be made at least 15 days in advance of the event and will be accommodated only at the discretion of the Classroom Technologies Support Department and dependent on staff availability.
+All requests for any equipment or assistance outside of media department hours (including evenings, Saturday evenings, Sundays, and holidays) must be made at least 15 days in advance of the event and will be accommodated only at the discretion of the Classroom Technologies Support Department and dependent upon staff availability.
 Classroom Technologies Support Department and Library Administration reserve the right to deny any request made outside of normal operating hours.
 Please contact the Classroom Technologies Support Department via email with any questions.

 We will attempt to accommodate all requests but the Department reserves the right to deny any request made outside of the above time frames.
 Classroom setups are ordinarily scheduled for 10 to 15 minutes before the start of the class, but may be affected by room or personnel availability.
 All equipment and schedule times are allocated on a first-come, first-serve basis.
 To ensure equipment and staff availability, all requests should be made as early as possible.

 Please be advised that library does not take responsibility for problems occurring due to late or last minute requests or requests made in a manner other than as indicated above.
 All requests received before noon on Friday's will be confirmed within 24 hours.
-Requests after noon on Friday's will be confirmed on the next class day.
+Requests after noon on Friday's or weekends will be confirmed on the next class day.